-Please note that every dissertation that is uploaded to the digital system is reviewed by the Dissertation Office for formatting, and that if there are any issues, the file will be bounced back to the student for revisions.
+Every dissertation that is uploaded to the digital deposit system is reviewed by the Dissertation Office for formatting.
+If there are any issues, the file will be returned to the student for revisions.
 Uploading the revised dissertation is a simple process.

-If you are aiming to deposit in time for a particular deadline, then it is your responsibility to upload the document several days in advance, to allow for any formatting issues to be identified and corrected.
-Dissertation files are large -- please do not send them to us by email!
+If you are aiming to deposit in time for a particular deadline, please upload the document several days in advance.
+This allows for any formatting issues to be identified and corrected.
+We do not accept dissertation files via email.

 All four margins of the page must be at least one inch, and the left and right margins should be equal.
 All material, including figures, tables, headers/footers, footnotes/endnotes, and images, must appear within the margins of the manuscript.
 Page numbers are the only exception; these must appear at least three quarters of an inch (3/4”) from the edge of the page, but can appear in the one-inch margin.
 Charts, graphs, and illustrations may be placed horizontally in order to conform to the margin requirements as long as they remain clear and legible—when this occurs, however, the page number must still appear "right-side up," matching the rest of the page numbers in the manuscript.
 Musical scores must have at least one inch margins on each side.